-We are visual animals; therefore, our attention is more directed towards images, pictures, videos and all the visuals our eyes and brain can process.
-Visuals take the biggest part, when it comes to navigating our “elephant selves” – our emotional selves, our unconscious feelings, decisions and behaviour.
+We are visual animals; therefore, our attention is more directed towards images, pictures, videos, and all the visuals our eyes and brain can process.
+Visuals take the biggest part when it comes to navigating our “elephant selves” – our emotional selves, our unconscious feelings, decisions, and behavior.

-Visuals – whether that is photos, illustration, videos, icons or vectors, are necessary in order to keep make your campaigns and websites perform.
+Visuals – whether that is photos, illustrations, videos, icons, or vectors, are necessary in order to keep making your campaigns and websites perform.

 this article was written by Agnė Marcinkevičiūtė, Country Manager at JumpStory.